Italy, fascinating and varied

 If Italian cuisine features excellent quality dishes, ingredients and raw materials, it is the individual culinary traditions of cities and regions that define a true universe of “Italian flavours”, which vary significantly from one place to another one.

-Emilia Romagna is considered the cradle of the cuisine of the Bel Paese, a region where famous dishes such as lasagna, ragù, cappellacci, tortellini, Parmigiano Reggiano, Prosciutto di Parma, Modena IGP balsamic vinegar come from.
+Emilia Romagna is considered the cradle of the cuisine of the Bel Paese, also called the belly of Italy.
+It is a region where famous dishes such as lasagna, ragù, cappellacci, tortellini, Parmigiano Reggiano, Prosciutto di Parma, Mortadella and Modena IGP balsamic vinegar come from.

 Of particular interest is the Neapolitan cuisine (with pizza, desserts, pasta and fish dishes) and Roman and Lazio cuisine (bucatini all’Amatriciana, vaccinara tail, tripe, pajata, supplì etc.), but the typical characteristics of Tuscany, Umbria, Liguria, Puglia, Sicily are also of particular value, and more generally each region has its real heritage to put on the table.

 Italy preserves the hundreds of typical features that make it famous all over the world: let’s think of the cultivation of wines and the production of extra virgin olive oil in central Italy, the lemons of the Amalfi Coast and the cherries of Vignola.
-Many productions are protected by the initials IGP / IGT (Protected / Typical Geographical Indication) and DOC / DOCG / DOP (Controlled and Guaranteed / Protected Designation of Origin).
+The initials IGP / IGT (Protected / Typical Geographical Indication) and DOC / DOCG / DOP (Controlled and Guaranteed / Protected Designation of Origin) protect many productions.